shriv/shriv-portfolio/content/post/network-issues/index.md

 ---

 ## Spatial networks: the power and challenge
 I've blogged many times previously about the insights enabled by spatial networks.
 But, the availability and quality of spatial network data can be challenging.
 I've so far utilised the vast Openstreetmap (OSM) via `osmnx` for my analyses.
 However, `omsnx` doesn't work well with spatial data created without the OSM taxonomy.
-As part of some side projects at work (and a general interest) I've wanted to work with rail network data.
-I've so far been able to get versions of New Zealand rail networks from a bunch of sources - from [LINZ](https://data.linz.govt.nz/search/?q=railway) to [Kiwirail open data](https://data-kiwirail.opendata.arcgis.com/datasets/13d266cb6dd141879daa76d993e2b0cc_0).
-After a frustrating weekend trying to understand why I couldn't route on the network, I realised that I need to amend my network analysis workflow to include pre-processing and diagnostic tools.
+As part of some side projects at work (and a general interest) I've wanted to work with rail network data - while available through OSM are also available in New Zealand through more "official sources" like [LINZ](https://data.linz.govt.nz/search/?q=railway) to [Kiwirail open data](https://data-kiwirail.opendata.arcgis.com/datasets/13d266cb6dd141879daa76d993e2b0cc_0).

+After a period of initial excitement, I ended up spending a frustrating weekend trying to understand why I couldn't route between two clearly connected points on the network.
+Eventually, I realised that I needed to amend my network analysis workflow to include significant pre-processing and diagnostic tools to check network connectivity.

 This post goes through a simple diagnostic for checking network connectivity and highlights basic steps to create a connected, routeable network.
 The corrections I've applied may not be sufficient for a different network / use case but they are a great starting point.